|

 I remember being so depressed after heart surgery.
 I felt like a wilted flower.
 I also remember thinking that my heart palpitations were going to do me in.

 Now… I love my new ticker.
-Dr. Raney, my surgeon, fixed me bigtime!
+Dr. Aidan Raney, my surgeon, fixed me bigtime!
 I feel like I’m 25 again.

 Thanks again for your heart valve book!